teddynted/website-content/content/blog/aws-lambda-layers.md

-Run the shell script, it will create a zipped package and upload it to an s3 bucket.
+Run the shell script, it will create a zipped deployment package and upload it to an s3 bucket.

 ```cmd
 ./command.sh